 Rose Ann Shannon ‘69 – Sr. Marcella Leadership Award

 Rose Ann retired in 2019 from her position as the news director at KETV in Omaha, a position she held for almost 25 years, rising through the ranks at a time when there were few women in the newsroom.

 “It took a lot of confidence to be the only woman in those newsrooms.
 At Marian we were taught women could do anything, be anything.
 Being a woman was not going to hold me back,” said Shannon.

 Click here to read more about Rose Ann’s Marian memories.

 Aby Acevedo ‘21 – Quest Bridge Scholar

-Aby is an outstanding student at Marian who will be attending the University of Notre Dame on full scholarship.
-She shared her personal story and her gratitude when she spoke at MarianFEST 2019 in support of tuition assistance.
+Aby shared her personal story and her gratitude when she spoke at MarianFEST 2019 in support of tuition assistance.
+She now attends the University of Notre Dame on full scholarship.
 Read more about Aby here.

 Where does the money go?